Tag Archives: Marie Antoinette

 My interest with follies began in the early summer of 2001.
 I had hiked up a long, sloping hill in Barcelona to visit Gaudi’s Guell park, seeking to bask in the artist’s vision beneath a sweltering midday sun.

 I knew what to expect.
-I had seen the apartment he’d designed along the busy street far from El Carmel Hill; strolled through the perpetually-in-progress La Sagrada Familia.
+I had seen the apartment he’d designed along the busy street far from El Carmel Hill, strolled through the perpetually-in-progress La Sagrada Familia.
 In the light of his creations, I understood one thing: magic pervades his work.
 The symmetry feels utterly foreign, as though you’ve stepped in Dali painting and are unsure whether you wish to find your way out.
-His world is at times sinister, at others stricken with childish delights, but despite its fantastical elements, Gaudi’s buildings would not be considered follies.
+His world is at times sinister, at other times stricken with childish delights, but despite its fantastical elements, Gaudi’s buildings would not be considered follies.

 A confusing and ambiguous definition, when you get down to it.

 Essentially, the strict definition of a folly distills down to two components.
-One: does the building’s express purpose lie in ornamentation?
+One: does the buildings express purpose lie in ornamentation?
 Two: is the nature of the structure symbolically relevant in terms of ideals and/or values?
 Answer yes to both and you have genuine folly on your hands.

 Sir Thomas Tresham’s Rushton Triangular Lodge, built 1593-1597.
 This is what gets built when you imprison a Roman Catholic for not converting to Protestantism.
 Throughout the design, you’ll see symbols of the Holy Trinity with its enthusiam for threes.